GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-01-09-wmo-bufr-processing.md

   - wmo
 ---

-The following is a general background and guide to the processing of BUFR files for submission of PROMICE and GC-Net data to the [World Meteorological Organization](https://public.wmo.int/en) (WMO), via ftp upload to the [Danish Meteorological Institue](https://www.dmi.dk/) (DMI).
+The following is a general background and guide to the processing of BUFR files for submission of PROMICE and GC-Net data to the [World Meteorological Organization](https://public.wmo.int/en) (WMO), via ftp upload to the [Danish Meteorological Institute](https://www.dmi.dk/) (DMI).

 ## Project background and motivation

 The submission of near-real-time (NRT) data from PROMICE and GC-Net to the WMO has been a long-standing goal at GEUS.
 The data is intended to help improve numerical weather prediction (NWP) models, and will establish a role for GEUS as a data provider for an operational product.
-In addition, the integration of the GEUS weather station network will help increase funding potential and awareness of the data product in the glaciology and meteorology communities.

 Primary developers at GEUS are [Patrick Wright](https://github.com/patrickjwright) and [Penny How](https://github.com/PennyHow), in collaboration with Bjarne Amstrup and Erna Mourentza Beckmann at DMI.
 Project oversight by Robert Fausto and Andreas Ahlstrom at GEUS.